sourceryinstitute/OpenCoarrays/INSTALL.md

 Repeating the first two steps above will also update OpenCoarrays to the latest release.

+Please also install the mpstats port as follows:

+    sudo port install mpstats

+which supports future OpenCoarrays development by providing download data the OpenCoarrays team can use in proposals for research grants and development contracts.

 <a name="windows">
 ### Windows ###
 </a>